hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 By specifying the *containerPort* as *443* and referring the *secretName* to the generated K8s secret *cfe-tls-key-pair* under *tls* section, it enables TLS termination for the Nginx application.

-There is another way to integrate certificate and configure it using the K8s *Ingress* resource with TLS parameters.
+There is another way to integrate the certificate and configure it using the K8s *Ingress* resource with TLS parameters.
 This configuration requires a working Ingress controller setup in the cluster.
 There is a list of Ingress controllers, like: [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), [HAProxy](https://github.com/haproxytech/kubernetes-ingress#readme), [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/), you can deploy in the cluster.

 Here is one such sample Ingress YAML manifest file *ingress-nginx-selfsigned.yaml*: